 - This is just one type of Christmas ornaments for kids to make this year.
 It’s probably the easiest of the bunch, and cheapest as well.

-You guessed it, all you need is applesauce and cinnamon with these instructions:
+You guessed it, all you need is applesauce and cinnamon.
+From there you can use pretty ribbons to hang them from the trees.

 - Ground cinnamon is the base